mmikowski/hi_score/README.md

 already running Linux.

 ### Mac
 We recommend using a virtual machine if possible.
-However we should be able to develop natively on Mac.
-At the very least we'll need Bash 4+ and GNU Core utilities installed// along with NodeJS, Git, PanDoc, and SSH.
-This [guide][_08] should help with installation of the GNU Core utilities.
+However one should be able to develop natively on Mac.
+At the very least one will need Bash 4+, [GNU Core utilities][_08],  NodeJS, Git, PanDoc, and SSH.

 ### Windows
-We recommend using a virtual machine as detailed below.
-Installation *may* work with the new Linux subsystemw on Windows 10 but we wouldn't bet on it.
+We recommend using a virtual machine as detailed above.
+Installation *might* work with the new Linux subsystem on Windows 10 but we don't have any experience with it.

-### Updates
+### Contribute
-If you have set the code on a platform other than Ubuntu 16.10 we would appreciate your help documenting it for the benefit of others.
+If you have installed the code on a platform other than Ubuntu 16.10 we would appreciate a write up so we can add to this document for the benefit of others.

 ## Development
 ### Install